defunkt/dotjs/README.md

 If you navigate to `http://www.google.com/`, dotjs will execute the JavaSript in `~/.js/google.com.js`.

-This makes it super easy to rewrite your favorite pages using JavaScript.
+This makes it super easy to spruce up your favorite pages using JavaScript.

 Bonus: the dotjs scripts you write have jQuery available, regardless of whether the site you're targeting uses jQuery.